Transforming Women's Lives Through Art in Prison

-Since beginning in 2017, we have learned that women living in prison often feel isolated and alone.
-In general, they have much less communication with one another and less visitations with their families and spouses than men living in prison.
+Women living in prison often feel isolated and alone.
+In general, they have much less communication with one another and fewer visitations with their families and spouses than men living in prison.
 We quickly began to realize that Create: New Beginnings would provide the safe space they need to discuss topics that are often taboo in prison culture, such as sources of shame and self-doubt.
-Create: New Beginnings could also emphasize the importance of having healthy relationships, as well as create an environment in which they can be open and vulnerable with one another.
+Create: New Beginnings also emphasizes the importance of healthy relationships and creates an environment where women can be open and vulnerable with one another.

 "I have never discussed my abuse much before, but I realize through this art that I have been in this dark place all these years.
 Doing this art project has helped me to see that I can be in a better place, a brighter place, and that’s what I want to work towards."